 - Embedded Systems/Internet of Things

 - AI and Advanced Analytics

 Interestingly, Digital Marketing and Sales did not feature anywhere in the list of top skills.
 However, the report said that high performing marketers differentiate themselves through their use of analytics and data to identify new approaches and strategies.
-In comparison, top-performing Sales personnel are highly dependent on digital tools if they want to excel.
+In comparison, top-performing sales personnel are highly dependent on digital tools if they want to excel, particularly IT Sales.
 Read the full article here.